NicolasMM-prog/holyhack2023/README.md

 ## Backend

 Grocery data from the three biggest supermarkets (Colruyt, Albert Heijn and Delhaize) is fetched by the Typescript backend.
 The most relevant items are saved by product name, brand, price, weight and price per kilo or liter.
-They are then sorted by price per kilogram and per supermarket.
+They are then sorted by price per kilogram and by supermarket.
 It validates and cleans the product names and sends them to the frontend in a format it understands.

 ## Future ideas